How to Get to Ostrava

 - LEO Express is another private train operator offering quality for a cheap price.
 Also comfortable and recommended.

-- České dráhy is the Czech Railways (shortened to ČD).
+- České dráhy is the Czech Railways (abbreviated ČD).
 They are the main railway operator in the Czech Republic.
 To Ostrava, we can recommend taking their train named “Pendolino”.
 Any other train, comfort declines and adventure goes up.

 Tips when going by train: